 - 1. Warm the wilate® powder and solvent in the closed vials up to room temperature (maximum +37°C).
 This temperature should be maintained during reconstitution. - 2.
 Remove the flip caps from both the wilate® vial and the solvent vial and clean the rubber stoppers with an alcohol swab. - 3.
-Peel away the lid of the outer package of the Mix2VialTM transfer set.
+Peel away the lid of the outer package of the transfer device.
 Place the solvent vial on an even surface and hold the vial firmly.
-Take the Mix2VialTM together with its outer package and invert it over the solvent vial.
-Push the blue plastic cannula of the Mix2VialTM firmly through the rubber stopper of the solvent vial.
-While holding onto the solvent vial, carefully remove the outer package from the Mix2VialTM, being careful to leave the Mix2VialTM attached firmly to the solvent vial. - 4.
-With the wilate[®] vial held firmly on an even surface, quickly invert the solvent vial (with the Mix2Vial[TM] attached) and push the transparent plastic cannula end of the Mix2Vial[TM] firmly through the stopper of the wilate[®] vial.
-The solvent will be drawn into the wilate[®] vial by vacuum. - 5.
-With both vials still attached, slowly (careful not to introduce bubbles) swirl the wilate[®] vial to ensure the product is fully dissolved, giving a clear or slightly opalescent, colourless or slightly yellow solution.
-Once the contents of the wilate[®] vial are dissolved, firmly hold both the transparent and blue parts of the Mix2VialTM.
-Unscrew the
+Ensure the transfer device remains in the outer packaging and invert the transfer device ensuring the blue water droplet side is aligned with the solvent vial.
+Push the transfer device straight and firmly down until its blue part snaps into place.
+Do not twist while attaching.
+While holding onto the solvent vial, carefully remove the outer package from the transfer device, being careful to leave the transfer device attached firmly to the solvent vial. - 4.
+With the wilate® vial held firmly on an even surface, quickly invert the solvent vial (with the transfer device attached).
+Place the white part of the transfer device on top of the wilate® vial and press down until it snaps into the place.
+Do not twist while attaching.
+The solvent will be drawn into the wilate® vial by vacuum.